kedro-org/kedro-viz/ARCHITECTURE.md

 ## Synchronous data loading

-Some data source tokens instruct the app to synchronously import data directly from files in the `src` directory (such as [animals.mock.json](/src/utils/data/animals.mock.json) and [demo.mock.json](/src/utils/data/demo.mock.json)), or generated randomly on page-load.
+Some data source tokens instruct the app to synchronously `import` [test](/src/utils/data/animals.mock.json)/[demo](/src/utils/data/demo.mock.json) data from JSON files in the `/src/utils/data` directory, or to generate it randomly on page-load.
 Random data can be seeded with a 'seed' query string in the URL, to allow randomly-generated layouts to be replicated.

 ## Asynchronous data loading